 It was the first virus identified and the first virus ever purified.
 Since the late 19th century, it was believed that a non-bacterial infectious disease showed detrimental effects on tobacco crops.
 In the year 1930, the infectious agent was proved to be a virus.

-TMV mainly infects tobacco leaves, but can also infect well over 350 different species belonging the family Solanaceae.
-The virus particle consists of a single piece of nucleic acid (RNA) and a surrounding capsid protein.
+TMV mainly infects tobacco leaves, but it can also infect well over 350 different species belonging to the family Solanaceae.
+The virus particles consist of a single piece of nucleic acid (RNA) and a surrounding capsid protein.

 Content: Tobacco Mosaic Virus

 Shape: TMV possesses a rod-like shape, where the RNA genome shows a helical symmetry and the capsid protein subunits show radial symmetry.

 Size: TMV comprises a length of 300 nm and a diameter of 18 nm with a molecular weight of 39X106 Daltons.

 Capsid: The virion contains 2130 identical protein subunits or capsomers.
 Each protein subunit comprises a single polypeptide chain of 158 amino acid residues with a molecular weight of 17,500 Daltons.

 The number of protein subunits in three turns of RNA is 49, or we can say a single protein subunit is linked with three nucleotides of the RNA genome.

 RNA: TMV possesses an ssRNA genome with a hollow central cavity of diameter (4 nm).
 The RNA molecule is spirally twisted to form a helix, where one turn of the helix contains 49 nucleotides.
 Generally, the virus RNA possesses 6500 nucleotides.
 It is protected from the cellular enzymatic action by the surrounded capsid.